Designs and plans

 By re-using existing building materials and buying locally, you just became part of the green building trend.
 As we have said, green building starts at the design phase, so you can incorporate these materials into your future build.

 Knowing what materials you will use ahead of time can save you some headaches, since you can make any necessary adjustments right away.
-If you have plans for old doors or some specific flooring material, you many need to adjust framing or floor heights.
+If you have plans to use old doors for example, or some specific flooring material, you many need to adjust framing or floor heights.
 Old doors don’t always meet the standard openings and its best to know the exact sizes before you start building.

 Designing your green home.

 Whether you are designing your home yourself, or having a professional do it, remember the principles we’ve outlined above.
-Be sure to find a designer or architect that is aware of green building concepts or at least willing to allow you to direct the process.
+Be sure to find a designer or architect that shares your vision, or that will at least allow you to direct the process.

 Who will draw your plans?